matusm/Bev.Instruments.P9710/README.md

 ### Methods

 * `double GetDetectorCurrent()`
 Gets the photo current in Ampere.
 On errors `double.NaN` is returned.
+This is the prefered way to query the instrument.

 * `double GetPhotometricValue()`
 Gets the radiometric/photometric quantity for the connected radiometer head.
 Internally this value is just the photo current multiplied by a calibration factor.
 This factor is stored in the head's connector and transfered to the optometer on power-on.
 On errors `double.NaN` is returned.
 Error-prone!
-This method will be removed in future releases!
+Might be depricated in future releases!

 * `MeasurementRange GetMeasurementRange()`
-Explanation.
+Gets the actual measurement range (for detector current).
+The possible ranges are defined in the manual.
+The returned range is valid only for the very moment of the call.
+A previous or subsequent call to `GetDetectorCurrent()` may be performed in a differen range.
+This is the consequence of the auto-range functionality.
 This method is usefull for the detector current only!

 * `MeasurementRange EstimateMeasurementRange(double)`
-Explanation.
+The measurement range is estimated from a current value passed to the method.
+No comunication with the instrument is initiated during the call.
+If the instrument is in fixed range mode the returned range might be wrong.
 This method is usefull for the detector current only!

 * `double GetMeasurementUncertainty(double)`
-Explanation.
+The measurement uncertainty as specified by the manufacturer for a valid calibrated instrument is returned.
+The measurement range is estimated as  before.
 This method is usefull for the detector current only!

 * `double GetMeasurementUncertainty(double, MeasurementRange)`
-Explanation.
+Same as above for a fixed measurement range.
 This method is usefull for the detector current only!

-* `string Query(string)`
-This is a low level, yet powerful method to communicate with the instrument.
-Will be made private in future releases of the library!

 ### Properties

+All properties are getters only.

 * `InstrumentManufacturer`
 Returns the string "Gigahertz-Optik".